-We are developing REN001 to modulate genes critical to metabolism and generation of ATP, which is the primary source of energy for cellular processes.
+We are developing mavodelpar to modulate genes critical to metabolism and generation of ATP, which is the primary source of energy for cellular processes.

-We believe REN001 could benefit patients with genetic mitochondrial myopathies who experience weakness, fatigue, cramping and wasting of muscle due to the mitochondria’s inability to produce adequate levels of ATP.
+We believe mavodelpar could benefit patients with genetic mitochondrial myopathies who experience weakness, fatigue, cramping and wasting of muscle due to the mitochondria’s inability to produce adequate levels of ATP.

-REN001 is being developed in three rare diseases primary mitochondrial myopathies (PMM), long-chain fatty acid oxidation disorders (LC-FOAD) and glycogen storage disease V (McArdle disease).
+Mavodelpar is being developed in two rare diseases, primary mitochondrial myopathies (PMM) and long-chain fatty acid oxidation disorders (LC-FAOD).

 Reneo is committed to developing promising new therapies to address the unmet medical needs of patients suffering from rare and seriously debilitating diseases.
-We currently have a late-stage clinical trial planned for the treatment of Primary Mitochondrial Myopathies (PMM) and early-stage studies for Glycogen Storage Disorder V (GSDV, also known as McArdle Disease) and Long-Chain Fatty Acid Oxidation Disorders (LC-FAOD).
-Our goal is to provide access to our medicines at the appropriate time and in a manner that is most beneficial to the relevant patient population.
+We are currently enrolling patients in a late-stage clinical trial for the treatment of Primary Mitochondrial Myopathies (PMM) and completed an early-stage study for Long-Chain Fatty Acid Oxidation Disorders (LC-FAOD).
+Our goal is to provide access to our medicines at the appropriate time and taking into consideration all the potential risks and benefits to the patients.
 We believe enrollment in our ongoing clinical trials is the safest and most effective way of achieving this goal.
-We do recognize that some patients will not be eligible for our clinical trials and may wish to access our products through expanded access.
-However, at this time, we do not have the resources available to offer expanded access use of our investigational medicines.
-We encourage all patients and physicians who are interested in accessing our investigational medicines to visit the clinical trial section of our website to find out about enrolling.
+We do recognize that some patients will not be eligible to take part in our clinical trials and may wish to access our drugs in development through expanded access.
+Currently, we do not have the resources available to offer expanded access use of our investigational medicines to patients who have not previously received mavodelpar.
+We encourage all patients and physicians who are interested in accessing our investigational medicines to visit the clinical trial section of our website to find out about our open studies for enrollment

-Reneo may revise this expanded access policy at any time.
+Reneo may revise this expanded access policy in the future.
 Additionally, the posting of this policy by Reneo does not serve as a guarantee of access to any specific investigational new drug by any individual patient.
 If you have any questions, please contact us.